-Figure 12 — Cross section of a self-piercing rivet and riveting device
+Figure 12 — Cross-section of a self-piercing rivet and riveting device

 A wide range of such rivets is available.
 They can be used with different rivet dies to optimize the riveting process.
 Such combinations must be chosen in accordance with the materials of the flange partners.
 Details are third party intellectual property and therefore cannot be part of the χMCF definition.
 However, χMCF offers alphanumeric attributes for rivet and die parameters.
 Possible values of these attributes are not subject of this document: In general, they are very OEM specific.
 To provide a minimum amount of information, some general geometric information is given by related numerical attributes.